ga4gh/va-spec/docs/source/modeling-foundations.rst

 ``PREREQUISITES:`` :ref:`Introduction<introduction>`, :ref:`Data Example<variant-pathogenicity-statement-example>`, :ref:`Core Information Model<core-information-model>`

-This document describes modeling standards, patterns, and principles employed by the VA Specification.
+This document describes modeling standards, patterns, and principles employed by the VA Specification for representing genetic variation and statements of knowledge about them.

 Variant Representation
 @@@@@@@@@@@@@@@@@@@@@@